Lakshan555/AlphaSquad_Aurora/README.md

     ```
 7. Open the project folder from a preferred IDE (VS CODE)
 8. Change the PORT, MONGODB_ADMIN_USERNAME, MONGODB_ADMIN_PASSWORD in the .env.example with the correct values and Rename the .env.example file as .env
-9. run using the below command
+9. Run using the below command
     ```
     npm start
     ```